antrea-io/theia/docs/network-flow-visibility.md

 `clickhouse.storage.createPersistentVolume`.
 To have more flexibility in the PV creation, you can configure a customized `StorageClass` in `clickhouse.storage.persistentVolumeClaimSpec`.

+##### Secure Connection

+From Theia 0.8, we support TLS connection option in ClickHouse server.
+To enable TLS connection, please set `clickhouse.service.secureConnection.enable` to true.

+Currently ClickHouse Operator does not support cert-manager, which means users need to manually do the certs rotation when using this ClickHouse server TLS option.
+You can set `clickhouse.service.secureConnection.selfSignedCert` to true to use the default certs.
+Please ensure that you have set the subject's common name.
+You will need to renew the certs after `clickhouse.service.secureConnection.daysValid` passes.

+You can set `clickhouse.service.secureConnection.selfSignedCert` to false to provide your own certificates by creating a Secret with name `clickhouse-tls` containing the following keys: `tls.crt` and `tls.key`.

 #### With Standalone Manifest